databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 Note that it is possible that the input `RDD` may not contain values for some of the vertices in the graph.
 In these cases the `Option` argument is empty and `optOutDeg.getOrElse(0)` returns 0.

-Print the names of the users who like the same number of people who like them.
+Print the names of the users who liked by the same number of people they like.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 <div class="solution" markdown="1">
 ~~~
 degreeGraph.vertices.filter {
-  case (id, (name, age, inDeg, outDeg)) => inDeg == outDeg
+  case (id, u) => u.inDeg == u.outDeg
 }.collect.foreach(println(_))
 ~~~
 </div>